AGENTS

 ## Who this release is for

-* Teams migrating from custom extension build scripts.
+* You are migrating from custom extension build scripts.

-* Web developers moving from app development to extension development.
+* You are moving from app development to extension development.

-* Teams standardizing extension DX across multiple repos and contributors.
+* You are standardizing extension developer experience across multiple repos and contributors.

 ## Upgrade notes